joshukraine/ofreport.com-v1/source/articles/2010-09-skype-switcheroo.html.markdown

 ---

 Just to keep everybody guessing, Kels and I have decided to shake up our Skype accounts a bit.
-Here's the deal:
+READMORE Here's the deal:

 * Kelsie's new account: <strong>joshandkels</strong> (this was previously Joshua's account)
 * Joshua's new account: <strong>joshukraine</strong>